zpc888/action-speaks-louder/batch-insert-100k-records/README.md

 - normal insert one by one (i.e. without addBatch), it is about 1.7 seconds

 **Analysis:**
-- Because it is in memory sharing the same process resources, connection won't be expensive.
+- Because h2-in-mem is in memory sharing the same process resources, connection won't be expensive.
-- String concatenation may be more expensive than connection, which may just a local method call
+- String concatenation may be more expensive than connection, which may be just a local method call